wootfish/eli.sohl.com/_posts/2020-04-20-wangs-attack-1.md

 The next couple sections outline the message massage methodology.
 After that, we'll take a look at the results of a successful massage.

-## Massaging the Message: Round One
+## massaging the message: round one

 We'll start with the message modifications needed to satisfy our round 1 conditions.